B0N3head/unity-fps-movement-controller/README.md

 A simple to setup easy to edit unity fps movement controller using rigidbodies in c#.
 Feel free to use it if you'd like!

 ### Features
+- [x] Walking/Sprinting
-- Walking
+- [x] Jumping
-- Mouse lock
+- [x] Mouse lock
-- Sprinting
-- Crouching (toggle/hold) (midair/on ground only)
+- [x] Crouching
-- Jumping
+	- [x] Can be configured to be toggle or hold
+	- [x] Config to allow to crouch in midair or on ground only
-- Labled inspector
+- [x] Labled inspector
-- Configurable speeds for crouching, walking, sprinting etc.
+- [x] Configurable speeds for crouching, walking, sprinting etc.
-- Smoothing of the camera, controlled by the mouse
+- [x] Variable smoothing of the camera, controlled by the mouse
-- Clamped look directions
+- [x] Clamped look directions
-- No slippery movement
+- [x] Quick and snappy movement
-- Slower movement while jumping and extra gravity
+- [x] Slower movement while jumping and extra gravity
-- Configurable keys for actions
+- [x] Configurable keys for all actions
-- Fast auto setup in one button button push
+- [x] Fast auto setup in one button button click
-  - Creates and sets up rigidbody
+	- [x] Creates and sets up rigidbody
-  - Creates and sets up camera
+	- [x] Creates and sets up camera
-  - Sets gravity to -19
+	- [x] Sets unity physics gravity to -19
+		- [ ] Ask user if they want to set custom gravity
+	- [ ] Create floor plane for character to stand on

 ### Controls
 This script is currently setup with the following controls.